UGC (cinema operator): Italy and Spain

-In Spain UGC had 5 multiplexes: three in Madrid and one each in Valladolid and Cadiz.
+In Spain UGC had 5 multiplexes: three in Madrid and one each in Valladolid and Cádiz.

 Odeon and UCI Cinema Group purchased in 2011 the UGC Cinemas in Italy which are integrated in UCI Cinemas Italy and in Spain which were integrated in the local chain of cinemas Cinesa.

-UK and Ireland
+United Kingdom and Ireland

 UGC was formerly also a leading UK cinema owner following the purchase of Richard Branson's Virgin Cinema Group, which it purchased in October 1999.
 In December 2004, the business was sold to Blackstone Group and joined with Cine-UK to trade as Cineworld.
 UGC's chain in the UK and Ireland consisted of: